 As described above and in the water resources section, appropriate action is being taken to minimize the impacts of sedimentation.
-Proper design, inspection and maintenance of the BMP structures will ensure failure does not occur.
-In addition, the large beaver impoundment/wetland areas on Wilkinson and Pokeberry Creek will remove some of the sediment that may result from
+By minimizing the time that soil is exposed, erosion is minimized.
+Sedimentation control devices are being developed to prevent sediment from reaching streams.
+Proper design, inspection and maintenance of these BMP structures will ensure failure does not occur.
+The large beaver impoundment/wetland areas on Wilkinson and Pokeberry Creek will remove some of the sediment that may result in the event of BMP failure.
+These practices will ensure that sediment generated onsite will not impact the Cape Fear Shiner downstream on the Haw River.